Sourish-Chakraborty04/PRIS/README.md

-# PRIS - Personal Records & Information System 🚀
+# PRIS - Personal Resource IntelliSense 🚀

-PRIS is a comprehensive **Personal Finance & Shift Tracking** application built with Flutter.
+PRIS is a comprehensive **Personal Finance Tracking** application built with Flutter.
 It is designed for individuals who need to manage their daily work shifts alongside their expenses, providing a unified view of income and spending.

 ## 🌟 Key Features